i11g/Unit-Testing/README.md

-This repo contains unit tests using Nunit, XUnit and
+This repo contains unit tests using Nunit, XUnit and Chai and Mocka and